-Teachers have trained in Building Effective Schools Together (BEST) practices.
-The site has implemented through the Intervention Team the Positive Behavioral Supports model.
-Ongoing training in assessment strategies is scheduled utilizing the Seven Strategies for Assessment for Student Learning.
-Project Lead the Way is running with four-year long classes and one exploratory section.
-We added a fourth PLTW class this year that focuses on programming and game design.
-The Second Step is being implemented for anti-bullying.
+Our site will begin High Reliability School Training this year.
+We will also continue PBIS work through alternative Discipline with our partnership with Jessica and John Hannigan.
+Project Lead the Way is running with four-year-long classes and one exploratory section.
+In addition, we offer a PLTW class that focuses on programming and game design.
+The Second Step Curriculum is being implemented for anti-bullying.
 DuFour's Learning by Doing is our model for PLC work, and all of the department leads have been through extensive training.
-This year we will participate in year-long PLC training through Solution Tree, as well.
+This and we will participate in year-long PLC training through Solution Tree, as well.
 Students are given the opportunity to be a part of a Science Technology Engineering and Math (STEM) school in which students share teachers in 6th and 7th grade to encourage success in the STEM integration of skills into real life problem solving.
 In 8th grade, students choose their area of interest to pursue before entering the high school career pathways.
 Love and Logic trainers are on site.